 The NSW Hunter Valley

-Just a little over 2 hours north and slightly west of Sydney lies a fertile region that early settlers began planting with vines back in 1828.
+Just a little over 2 hours north and slightly west of Sydney lies a fertile region that early settlers planted with vines back in 1828.

 The Hunter Region is the 6th most visited place in Australia and the most significant wine region in NSW.